grafana/worldmap-panel/README.md

 ##### v.0.0.9

 - Fixes bug that meant location data did not refresh after being changed in the editor.
 It required the page to be refreshed to reload it.

+##### v.0.0.10

+- Performance fix for snapshotting.
+Sets maxdatapoints to 1 to minimize data that needs to be saved in the snapshot.